nkatzenberger/Senior-Design-Project-L3M/installer/README.md

 1. Open Inno Setup Compiler
 2. Open the installer.iss file in the compiler
-3. Run the compiler and the L3M_installer.exe will be created in the output folder
+3. Run the compiler and the L3M_installer folder will be created in the output folder